-The central government enables subnational self-governments to fulfill all their delegated tasks by funding these tasks sufficiently and/or by providing adequate revenue-raising powers.
-10 The central government enables subnational governments to fulfill most of their delegated tasks by funding these tasks sufficiently and/or by providing adequate revenue-raising powers.
-8 The central government sometimes and deliberately shifts unfunded mandates to subnational governments.
-5 4 3 The central government often and deliberately shifts unfunded mandates to subnational self-governments.
-2 L 1 L
+The central government enables subnational self-governments to fulfill all their delegated tasks by fund- 10 🗌 ing these tasks sufficiently and/or by providing adequate revenue-raising powers.
+9 🗌 The central government enables subnational governments to fulfill most of their delegated tasks by funding these tasks sufficiently and/or by providing adequate revenue-raising powers.
+8 🗌 7 🗌 6 🗌 The central government sometimes and deliberately shifts unfunded mandates to subnational govern- ments.
+5 4 3 The central government often and deliberately shifts unfunded mandates to subnational self-govern- 2 🗌 ments.
+1 🗌